 CP Electronics was able to demonstrate real value through the implementation of its patented An-10 wireless lighting control system.
 Integrating conveniently with the complex’s internal clock and fire systems, the An-10 provided a simple yet highly effective and safe solution for the building owners and residents alike.

-By programming the lights using the D-mate lighting system, such that they were operational only during daytime hours, before shifting on to a night-time pattern whereby 50 per cent of lights were controlled by presence and motion detectors provided by CP, this helped to minimise any unnecessary energy consumption and cost incurred.
+By programming the lights, such that they were operational only during daytime hours, before shifting on to a night-time pattern whereby 50 per cent of lights were controlled by presence and motion detectors provided by CP, this helped to minimise any unnecessary energy consumption and cost incurred.

 Equally as important, however, was the safety component of the solution; by linking with the building’s fire alarm system, this caused all corridor lighting to be instantly activated in the event of an alarm.
 The true value of the solution, therefore, lay in its flexibility – by providing an easier wiring option, the An-10 wireless lighting control system was able to communicate effectively with time and fire prevention technology to ensure the specification criteria were fully satisfied.
 Lighting was programmed so that it was operational only during daytime hours, before shifting on to a night-time pattern whereby 50 per cent of lights were controlled by presence detectors provided by CP.
 In turn, this helped to minimise any unnecessary energy consumption and cost incurred.